'Proximity' with Amit Shah puts question mark on Amarinder Singh's secular credentials: Harish Rawat | Politics

 Singh on Thursday scotched speculation of his joining BJP but said he will quit the Congress, which he asserted was going downhill with senior leaders being ignored.

-''At a time when the country faces the challenge of saving democracy, Amarinder Singh should have stood with (Congress chief) Sonia Gandhi and strengthened her fight to save democratic values instead of playing into the hands of people who are using his so-called humiliation for political reasons,'' Rawat said.
+''At a time when the country faces the challenge of saving democracy, Singh should have stood with (Congress president) Sonia Gandhi and strengthened her fight to save democratic values instead of playing into the hands of people who are using his so-called humiliation for political reasons,'' Rawat said.

 Rawat also warned the BJP-led Centre not to attempt to topple a majority government in Punjab.

-The Punjab Congress in-charge also said there is positive progress in the negotiations between Punjab Chief Minister Charanjit Singh Channi and Navjot Singh Sidhu, who has resigned as the party’s state unit chief.
+The Punjab Congress in-charge also said there is positive progress in the negotiations between Punjab Chief Minister Charanjit Singh Channi and Navjot Singh Sidhu, who has resigned as state unit chief.

 Channi is from the Dalit community and every political party should support him, Rawat said, adding that the chief minister is taking several pro-people decisions.

-''But I warn the BJP government at the Centre not to try to topple a majority government in Punjab,'' he said.

-Indicating that some Congress MLAs are unhappy with Singh on certain issues and referring to the choosing of a new legislature party leader, Rawat said, ''What has been done (having a new leader in Channi) is in a way to protect his (Singh) honour and to improve prospects of the Congress in Punjab.''
-He also said that the Punjab government on Wednesday waived power bills of those having electricity connection of up to two kW.
-In a day or two the Channi government will announce that power will be made free up to 300 units for citizens, he said.
+Referring to the choosing of a new Congress Legislature Party (CLP) leader, Rawat said, ''What has been done (having a new leader in Channi) is in a way to protect his (Singh) honour and to improve prospects of the Congress in Punjab.''
+Talking of Singh’s second term as chief minister, Rawat said despite reminders from his colleagues and leadership, Singh failed to keep his promises on important issues like the Bargari sacrilege incident and drugs menace.

-Rawat’s remark comes after the Aam Aadmi Party promised 300 units of free electricity per month for each household in Punjab if it wins the 2022 assembly polls in the state.
+The sacrilege issue was mishandled by Singh's trusted lieutenants, he alleged, adding ''in cabinet meetings there were heated discussions on it and many prominent ministers came to Delhi with a complaint that with Singh at the helm, Congress can't win (2022 assembly) elections''.

+Rawat said after prolonged discussions, Singh agreed to implement the 18-point agenda, which included the Bargari and drugs menace issue, and was suggested by a panel to the Congress' president.
+However, Singh forgot about his assurance to the panel on implementing the agenda and none of these points were implemented, he alleged.

+Rawat said that he tried to contact Singh thrice, but he could not get him on telephone.
+Despite a message being dropped, Singh did not bother to call back, he said.
+Rawat said he suggested the Congress high command, that if they delay the matter then many MLAs may form a sperate group or may create some more problem for the party.
+“It was then decided to call a CLP meeting.
+I officially informed Singh and requested him to attend it.
+In response, he called a separate meeting at his residence on the same day,” he said.

+Before that, Congress president spoke to Singh about the complaints from the 43 MLAs and the CLP meeting, Rawat said.
+Singh himself offered to resign as CM and when he did, Channi was chosen as CLP leader, he said, adding that all democratic procedures were followed and Channi later took oath as chief minister.

-With opposition targeting the Congress government over inaction in sacrilege cases, Rawat said in the next 15-20 days some forceful steps will be taken on sacrilege and drug menace issues.
+With opposition targeting the Congress government over inaction in sacrilege cases, Rawat said the Channi dispensation will in the next 15-20 days take some forceful steps on sacrilege and drug menace issues.

 ALSO READ